codeguy/php-the-right-way/_includes/input-filtering.md

 # Input Filtering

 Never ever (ever) trust foreign input introduced to your PHP code.
-That lead's to dark and dangerous places.
+That leads to dark and dangerous places.
 Instead, always filter foreign input before you use it in your code.

 PHP provides the `filter_var` and `filter_input` functions to help you do this.
 These two functions can sanitize text, verify formats (e.g. email addresses), and escape characters.